 Having a group that relates to age-specific issues allows an individual to feel more a part of and to remove the allure of isolation.
 If one member of the community is going through or struggling with something, another has already worked through that same issue and is able to provide support and guidance through the process.

 While the success rate of the sober living home also depends heavily upon the willingness of the individual, there are principles of effective drug abuse treatment that must be considered when choosing a treatment program.
 When trying to determine what makes a halfway house effective, here are some important factors to consider:

 - Same-gender recovery program

 - Age-specific recovery program

 - Family therapy and involvement

 - Safety and Success

 - Competent and compassionate staff

-Putting a loved one in a position to succeed gives them the best possible chances at staying sober.
-A community of individuals that share similar life experiences and gender create a positive environment that is conducive to building the foundation necessary for long-term recovery.
+Putting a loved one in a position to succeed gives them the best possible chance at staying sober.
+A community of individuals that share similar life experiences and gender creates a positive environment that is conducive to building the foundation necessary for long-term recovery.

 Last Updated on October 14, 2022